Randeep Surjewala: Early life

 Randeep Singh Surjewala was born in Chandigarh as the youngest and fourth child of Ch.
-Shamsher Singh Surjewala and Vidya Kulharia.
+Shamsher Singh Surjewala and Vidya Kulharia in a Jat family of Nain clan.
 His father was then Minister for Agriculture & Co-operatives of Haryana.
 He has three elder sisters – Madhu Dalal, Poonam Chaudhery and Neeru.

 He went to Adarsh Bal Mandir and Arya Higher Secondary School, Narwana.
 He did his Bachelor of Commerce (Hons.)
 (1981–85) from DAV School and his Bachelor of Law degree (1985–88) from Faculty of Law, Punjab University, Chandigarh.
-During his years in Law Faculty, he remained Member of the Consultative Committee of the Faculty as also Chairman of the Lawyer’s Forum.
-He also earned his master's degree in Political Science by the same University in April 1995.
+During his years in law faculty, he remained member of the consultative committee of the faculty as also chairman of the Lawyer's Forum.
+He also earned his master's degree in political science by the same university in April 1995.

 His father was expelled from Yadvindra State High School by the ruler of Sangrur for espousing the agenda of Indian National Congress.

-In September 1957, his father started his law practice as an ace lawyer specializing in criminal law and jurisprudence but amiably graduated to grassroots politics.
-He was first elected as Managing Director of Central Co-operative Bank, Sangur in 1959-60 and then as Chairman of Panchayat Samiti, Kalayat (now in District Kaithal) in 1961 and again in 1964.
+In September 1987, his father started his law practice as an ace lawyer specializing in criminal law and jurisprudence but amiably graduated to grassroots politics.
+He was first elected as managing director of Central Co-operative Bank, Sangur, in 1959–1960 and then as chairman of Panchayat Samiti, Kalayat (now in District Kaithal) in 1961 and again in 1964.

-Randeep’s father is also a veteran Parliamentarian having been elected to Haryana Legislative Assembly in 1967, 1977, 1982, 1991 and 2005 and to Indian Parliament in 1993.
+Randeep’s father is also a veteran parliamentarian, having been elected to Haryana Legislative Assembly in 1967, 1977, 1982, 1991 and 2005 and to Indian Parliament in 1993.